 There are many different types of fuel tanks, and we will concentrate on the one we print most frequently.
 The fuel tank in satellite propulsion serves a critical purpose, providing steady and complete propellant flow, even in the challenging microgravity environment.
 This translates to better thruster performance, improved fuel efficiency, and ultimately, a more successful mission for the satellite.

-Most commonly we print these tanks in Inconel 718 due to resistance to a large range of chemicals, however, we have printed a few in titanium 64 depending on the fuel used.
+Most commonly we print these tanks in Inconel 718 due to its resistance to a large range of chemicals, however, we have printed a few in titanium 64 depending on the fuel used.

 Over a decade of collaboration with our spacecraft partners has proven 3D printing’s potential to revolutionise satellite production.
-By eliminating expensive tooling and minimizing material waste, 3D printing significantly reduces costs.
+By eliminating expensive tooling and minimizing material waste, metal 3D printing significantly reduces costs.
+3D printing also allows for rapid prototyping and iteration, which can help to shorten satellite development cycles.

 We understand the complexity of spacecraft, with over 8,000+ components incorporated into spacecraft and rockets.
 Our clients are confident of our qualification and certification process that the 3D components we print for them meet the same strict qualification and certification requirements as traditionally manufactured parts.
 Our meticulous quality control systems actively verify consistent, high-quality parts.